tralfamadude/pdf_trio/README.md

 You can use curl and carefully recreate the directory structure, of course.
 The full set of models is 1.6GB.

-If you use the internetarchive package, here is how to download:
+If you use the internetarchive package, here is how to download using python:
 ```
 from internetarchive import download
 download('pdf_trio_models', verbose=True)